LukeEmmet/GeminiLUACH/README.md

 ### "Logo" (U+1F33C) 🌼

-Intended meaning: *This is my preferred logo that may be shown on this page.*
+Intended meaning: *This is the preferred logo that may be shown on this page.*

 The size and location of the display of the logo is determined by the client.